Diss, Norfolk

 What Are the Schools Like in Diss?

-Diss Church of England Junior Academy and Diss Infant School serve the town’s primary-age children with good results.
-For secondary education, Diss High School provides comprehensive education to GCSE level and has been on an improvement trajectory in recent years.
+Diss Church of England Junior Academy serves the town’s older primary-age children with a Good Ofsted rating; Diss Infant Academy and Nursery, which covers Reception to Year 2, was rated Requires Improvement at its most recent inspection (June 2023).
+For secondary education, Diss High School educates pupils to GCSE level and has been on an improvement trajectory in recent years.
 Sixth form options include the school’s own provision and travel to Norwich or Bury St Edmunds colleges.

 The proximity to Wymondham College (outstanding, with boarding) and Norwich’s secondary options provides families with choices beyond the local schools.
 Independent options include Langley School and the Norwich independent schools, all accessible within 30 minutes.
 Pre-school and nursery provision is well-served by private nurseries and childminders across the town.